RevealingHourCreations/revealinghourcreations.github.io/_posts/2014-05-15-bower-and-rails.markdown

 In our case, we look for the one that has just the name ‘jquery’, that happens to be the first one.

 To not break your code, you’d like to ensure that the version of jQuery you install via bower corresponds to the one you had in your gemfile.
-To look for the available versions, run the command.
+To look for the available versions, run the command

 `bower info jquery`

-This returns amongs other details like the authors and the dependencies, a list of versions available for that particular package
+This returns amongst other details like the authors and the dependencies, a list of versions available for that particular package
-To install a particular version, lets say 1.9.0, run the command.
+To install a particular version, lets say 1.9.0, run the command

 `bower install jquery#1.9.0 --save`

 The `--save` flag updates your bower.json file, adding the package to the dependencies of your project.
-The `bower.json` file will now have an entry corresponding to jquery version 1.9.0 in its dependencies.
+The `bower.json` file will now have an entry corresponding to jquery version 1.9.0 in its dependencies

 Now, you should see a folder called jquery in `vendor/assets/javascripts`.
 This will contain jquery's source files, and its own `bower.json` file.
 Uncomment the line `// require jquery` by adding `=` making it `//= require jquery` in the `application.js` file.